ika-d/Excel_Dashboards/README.md

 # Excel_Dashboards

-I have executed data cleaning tasks and created multiple dashboards using real-world datasets.
+I have executed data cleaning tasks and created dashboards using real-world datasets.